jacobbpp/devops-pipeline-demo/README.md

-# Instructor Script – Step-by-Step Demo
+# Step-by-Step Demo of Pipelines

 This guide shows how to create a basic pipeline using GitHub Actions from scratch.